 TLDR: Most RSPS projects fail within 60 days.
-To protect your progress, avoid servers with Spoofed Population Counters, Unencrypted Client Launchers, and Pay-to-Win (P2W) economy models.
-With experience dating back to 2007, I have created you a definitive safety checklist.
+To protect your progress, avoid servers with spoofed population counters, unencrypted client launchers, and pay-to-win (P2W) economy models.
+Here’s a checklist to help you spot them before you invest your time.

-In the 2026 RSPS ecosystem, your most valuable asset isn’t your bank—it’s your time.
+In the RSPS ecosystem, your most valuable asset isn’t your bank, it’s your time.
 Every week, new projects launch with high-production trailers only to vanish once donation goals are met.
-I’ll help you to separate RSPS icons from temporary “cash-grabs.”
-Here is the proprietary checklist I use to rank the industry’s best.
+Here’s how to separate the servers built to last from temporary “cash-grabs.”

 1. The “Nulled Script” Vulnerability (Risk Level: 9/10)

 Professional servers invest in custom development.
 A major red flag is a server running a “nulled” (stolen) source or a public base with zero serious changes.
 If the advertisement page promises innovation but the gameplay feels identical to another server, the owners lack the expertise to create a unique gameplay.
-Talking about unique: if you’re a fan of heavily customised servers, you should take a look at the verified custom RSPS list.
-Great renowned names in the custom RSPS scene are August and Redemption (also supports mobile gameplay).
+If you’re a fan of heavily customised servers, take a look at the verified custom RSPS list, where genuine custom development is easier to spot.

 2. Hyper-Inflation via “Day-Zero” Donation Stores